GrandNagusZek/Homework-Challenge-04-Iliyaas-Timed-Coding-Quiz/README.md

 When a user answers a questions a message will appear informing them if the answer was correct or incorrect.
 If the answer was incorrect -10 will be deducted from the time remaining.
 When all questions are answered or the timer reaches 0 the game is over.
 When the game is over the user can save their initials and score.

 ## Contributing
+Huge contribution by Phil Loy, instructor at UM Full Stack coding boot camp.
+His guidance on how to complete the project has been invaluable.

 ## License
  MIT License